outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-14-self-sponsorship-and-why-it-matters.md

 This is what our managers _should_ be doing.
 I go out of my way to make sure I'm doing it for every single one of my marginalised direct reports and if you're a manager and not doing it, take a long hard look at yourself and start doing it _right now_.

-## Self Sponsorship
+## What is 'Self Sponsorship'?

+Self sponsorship is about owning _our_ career, owning _our_ situation and making positive changes towards getting _ourselves_ to where _we_ want to be.

+It's easy to fall into the trap of thinking that we have no control over the situation we find ourselves in and that we will never be seen and valued, or worse we don't deserve to be seen!
+But we DO have the power in our own hands to make positive changes to the way we are perceived at work.
+It will take time and effort and energy but it WILL get us to a better place, regardless of the environment and our manager.

-This is where self sponsorship comes in.
-Now to most of us it's going to feel weird because we're going to have own our achievements and feel like we are worth something and this is challenging.
+Now to most of us it's going to feel weird because we're going to have to own our achievements and feel like we are worth something and this is challenging.
 There's some practical steps you can start taking today that can get you on the path of being seen and feeling valued, even by yourself as a first step.

 ## Step 1.
+State Your Intentions

+Before you start this process, decide what it is you want.
+Is it a 5k pay rise, is it a new job role, whatever it is decide on it then book in specific time with your manager for a chat that goes along the lines of 'By next year, I would like to be on £5k more.
+To help me achieve this, I want to agree goals with you that will help me get there.'
+Ensure you get SMART objectives on the back of this that you feel you can actually achieve.
+Generate some ideas in advance of the meeting that seem realistic and be clear in the specific support you expect from your manager or the business.

+'I want to be an engineering manager by next year.
+To do this, I'd like to take on 2 line reports with support from the Head of Engineering.
+I've spoken with her and she would be happy to coach me, but I need your help to decide who I should manage and when'.
+Anything you can do to ease the situation and get buy in from you manager with as little help from them as possible will be in your favour.

+By doing this, you've agreed with your manager what success looks like and you're going to be logging _every day_, _every week_, _every quarter_ and _every year_ your progress towards this.
+You can tailor your 'wins' based on the outcomes you have agreed.

+There may be a situation where you state an intention that can't be satisfied, like a promotion.
+If that's the case at least you know where you stand and can perhaps reach a compromise, but you've at least opened up a conversation.

+## Step 2.
 Write Down Your Achievements Every Single Day

 At the end of the day, I write some quick bullet points in a document I call 'Work Log 2021' or whatever the year happens to be.
 These are super light touch but cover what I delivered, what I learned, what was challenging or anything else that was interesting during my day.

-If nothing else this helps me be able to update folks on what I've been working on should they ask, because I have a memory like a sieve.
+These are very quick, unsanitized notes just for me to look back on.

 ### Example: Work Log